 But the progress of web technology isn’t just about how we build web pages.
 Mobile phones have been accessing the web since about the time they became widely popular.
 Texting turned to checking email, checking email grew into browsing the web and from there, web and mobile design have never been truly separate.
 When the first flip-phones and blackberries accessed the web, businesses who realized the value of mobile access realized that their wide-page designs simply weren’t going to fly on those tiny screens.
 With the advent of full-screen smartphones and tablets not long after, there were simply too many smaller screen sizes and shapes for old-school web design to serve effective content.

 At the same time, the increasing popularity of mobile phones and devices was making it necessary for competitive companies with an online presence to innovate for mobile designs.
 This was initially done with infrastructure that would detect the screen size and present separately designed layouts for the page content.
-From there we developed modular design that adapts to the borders of the screen and dynamically arranges content modules.
+From there we developed a modular design that adapts to the borders of the screen and dynamically arranges content modules.
 But this also had its weaknesses.

 The Growth of Mobile

 Mobile has grown progressively more important to everyday life in the last 15 years.
-First ‘car phones’ were heavy objects that only a few select traveling professionals used.
+First ‘car phones’ were heavy objects that only a few select travelling professionals used.
 By the late 00s, every teen and professional had a phone capable of calls, texting, and playing MP3s.
 Blackberries and iPhones introduced more work-capable functionalities and soon it could be assumed that everyone could be called at home, at work, or on their cell.
 And we all know where that went.
 Now, home landlines are practically unheard of because every single adult and many of the children each have their own personal phones.

 1) Personal Phones